ChemeketaCS/csweb/content/courses/cs160/202110/week06.md

 : And do the Algorithm of the Week.

 Day 4
 : Finish the programming.
 Read the High Level Programming section.
+Take the quiz.

 ## Programming